Shaping Loyalty at Min Købmand

 Customer loyalty at a smaller scale

-Wheather the success of Min Købmand's loyalty program will have to wait, its overall direction is wholly different from others of its kind.
-The digital product was shaped with a focus on customer loyalty at a local level, tied back to the community roots of the brand.
+The overall direction of Min Købmand's loyalty app was wholly different from others of its kind.
+The digital product was shaped with a focus on customer loyalty at a local, small town level - tied back to the community roots of the brand.